rogercallster/stock/extra/FORMULA.md

 Alphabet Free cash flow = 67.012B
 Market cap =  1300 B
 Market cap /Freecashflow = 19.399510535426491

-Amazon free cash flow for the quarter ending September 30, 2022 was -25,302.00, a year-over-year.
-Amazon free cash flow for the twelve months ending September 30, 2022 was , a year-over-year.
-Amazon annual free cash flow for 2021 was $-9.069B, a 129.24% decline from 2020.
-Amazon annual free cash flow for 2020 was $31.02B, a 20.12% increase from 2019.
-Amazon annual free cash flow for 2019 was $25.825B, a 33.12% increase from 2018.

 Market cap = 960.28